BryanRosillo/BryanRosillo/README.md

 -->

 ### Nice to met you
 My name is **Bryan Rosillo**.
-I am passionate about *software development and engineering*, I am currently studying that area at the **National Polytechnic School in Ecuador**.
+I am passionate about *software engineering*, I am currently studying that area at the **National Polytechnic School in Ecuador**.
 I must admit that my main interest is the *backend*, mainly with *Java*.
 If there is anything I can help you with, it will be a pleasure.
 You can contact me through:
 * **Email**: bryanrosillo100@hotmail.com
 * **LinkedIn**: https://www.linkedin.com/in/bryan-stiven-rosillo-guayanay-a249b9294/